dask/dask/docs/source/institutional-faq.rst

 modestly skilled programmers are able to understand why and work around them without much pain.

-Instead, the challenge is building intution around parallel performance.
+Instead, the challenge is building intuition around parallel performance.
 We've all built up a mental model for what is fast and slow on a single machine.
 This model changes when we factor in network communication and parallel algorithms, and the performance that we get for familiar operations can be surprising.

-Our main solution to build this intutition, other than accumulated experience, is Dask's :doc:`Diagnostic Dashboard
+Our main solution to build this intuition, other than accumulated experience, is Dask's :doc:`Diagnostic Dashboard
 <diagnostics-distributed>`.
 The dashboard delivers a ton of visual feedback to users as they are running